-We use machines such as the UM-S 2001, RM 900 S, RPM-RS-900 and road-rail excavators to change sleepers and rails, for ballast recycling, tamping and profiling, ballast cleaning, formation rehabilitation and crane and excavator work.
+We use machines such as the UM-S 2001, RM 900 S, RPM-RS-900 and road-rail excavators to change sleepers and rails, for ballast recycling, tamping and profiling, ballast cleaning, formation rehabilitation or crane and excavator work.

 Are you interested in the specific technical specifications, performance parameters and function of SPITZKE’s machines?
 Find out more in our SPITZKE-Technology Park.

 Please select an option.
 You can find more information about the consequences of your choice at Help.